src-d/guide/talent/application-process.md

 # Applying at source{d}

-This document describes how the developers are able to apply at source{d} and the hiring process.
+This document describes the source{d} hiring process from the point of view of the candidate.

 ### Visiting our careers page